 House Intelligence Committee chair warns of a serious national security threat

-WASHINGTON (AP) — The head of the House Intelligence Committee said Wednesday he had information about a serious national security threat and urged the administration to declassify the information so the U.S. and its allies can openly discuss how to respond.
+WASHINGTON (AP) — The Republican head of the House Intelligence Committee urged the Biden administration on Wednesday to declassify information about what he called a serious national security threat.

-Rep. Mike Turner, an Ohio Republican, gave no details about the threat in his statement, including whether it was a new one.
+Rep. Mike Turner gave no details about the nature of the threat, and the Biden administration also declined to address it.
+But several leading lawmakers, including House Speaker Mike Johnson, cautioned against being overly alarmed.

+Johnson said he was not at liberty to disclose the classified information.
+“But we just want to assure everyone steady hands are at the wheel.
+We’re working on it and there’s no need for alarm,” he told reporters at the Capitol.

-Turner earlier Wednesday sent an email to members of Congress saying his committee had urgent classified information on a “destabilizing foreign military capability” and encouraged them to come to a SCIF, a secure area, to review the intelligence.
-He again provided no details.
+Turner earlier Wednesday sent an email to members of Congress saying his committee had “identified an urgent matter with regard to a destabilizing foreign military capability” that should be known to all congressional policy makers.
+He encouraged them to come to a SCIF, a secure area, to review the intelligence.

+Democratic Rep. Jim Himes, the ranking member of the Intelligence Committee, said in a statement that the classified information is “significant” but “not a cause for panic.”

+In the Senate, the Intelligence Committee said it has been tracking the issue.

 Turner’s announcement appeared to catch the Biden administration off-guard.

-National security adviser Jake Sullivan told reporters at a White House briefing that he already had been due to brief Turner and other senior congressional intelligence leaders, known as the Gang of Eight, on Thursday.
+National security adviser Jake Sullivan told reporters at the White House that he already had been due to brief Turner and other senior congressional leaders on Thursday.
 Sullivan did not disclose the topic or provide any other details related to Turner’s statement.

 “I’m focused on going to see him, sit with him as well as the other House members of the Gang of Eight, tomorrow,” Sullivan said.
 “And I’m not in a position to say anything further from this podium at this time.”